 At any time during the proposal process or project administration when any new potential or actual financial interest arises, or when there are changes to existing potential or actual financial interest, the project director should submit a revised Financial Conflict of Interest Assurance and Disclosure Form documenting the change.

 Review of Forms

-The Office of Research Services will forward these forms to the vice president for Business Affairs, who shall determine whether an actual or potential conflict exists and, if so, what conditions or restrictions should be imposed by the university to avoid, reduce, or manage the conflict in compliance with federal or state laws and university policies.
+The Office of Research and Sponsored Programs will forward these forms to the vice president for business affairs, who shall determine whether an actual or potential conflict exists and, if so, what conditions or restrictions should be imposed by the University to avoid, reduce, or manage the conflict in compliance with federal or state laws and University policies.
 Possible conditions might include public disclosure or financial interests; review or monitoring of project activities by independent reviewers; modification of the project design; disqualification from participation in all or part of the project; divestiture of substantial financial relationships; or severance of relationships that create actual or potential conflicts of interest.
-In making such determinations, the Vice President shall seek input as appropriate from university, state or federal officials, legal counsel, or other advisors.
-He or she may also appoint an ad hoc committee to review the disclosure and to recommend a course of action.
-Before the Vice President reaches a decision, the individuals involved, including the person with the actual or potential conflict, shall be given the opportunity to meet with the Vice President (and with the ad hoc committee, if one is appointed) to discuss the actual or potential conflict and strategies for managing, reducing or eliminating the conflict.
+In making such determinations, the vice president shall seek input as appropriate from University, state or federal officials, legal counsel, or other advisors.
+They may also appoint an ad hoc committee to review the disclosure and to recommend a course of action.
+Before the vice president reaches a decision, the individuals involved, including the person with the actual or potential conflict, shall be given the opportunity to meet with the vice president (and with the ad hoc committee, if one is appointed) to discuss the actual or potential conflict and strategies for managing, reducing, or eliminating the conflict.